secwexen/security-playbooks/ETHICS.md

 ## Purpose

-The Cyber Threat Playbook is designed **strictly for educational, research, and ethical cybersecurity purposes**.
+The Security Playbooks is designed **strictly for educational, research, and ethical cybersecurity purposes**.
 This document outlines ethical guidelines for using the repository and its content.

 ## Ethical Principles